 This is a tool that many photographers will find crucial to their post-processing workflow.

-Have you tried the new Color Grading tool in Lightroom yet?
+Do you use the Color Grading tool in Lightroom?
 Leave a comment below and let me know what you think!